 In this society set in a futuristic state, humans are engineered through artificial wombs and indoctrination.
 A drug called Soma is also regularly administered to citizens to soothe them and keep them placid.

-While it sounds like Brave New World should be on a list of books on dystopias, it’s on this list for a reason.
+Brave New World is a good example of books about utopia and dystopia.
+It’s a perfect example of what tends to happen to utopias in the end and why the book is on this list.
 The simple reason is utopia often ends up turning into a dystopia of some form.

 Aldous Huxley was ahead of his time and his book is a reminder that most political systems which purport to create utopias on Earth end up creating the opposite.
 Nazi Germany and Soviet Russia spring to mind.

 This is why it’s on my list of best books on utopia.
 It’s a reminder that however grand the visions of utopias are, the reality is often painfully different.

 Republic is one of the most famous books about utopia.
 It was written by the Greek philosopher Plato and describes the workings of the ideal city-state as set out by another eminent philosopher of Ancient Greece, Socrates.

 Although it’s over two thousand years old, the ideas discussed are still relevant today, which is what makes it one of the best books by Plato.
 There are historical anachronisms but the overall ideas should still concern us today.